studypaircodenection-collab/KawanStudy/docs/PERSISTENT_MESSAGING_SYSTEM.md

 - **Message encryption** for privacy
 - **Voice messages**

-The persistent messaging system provides a complete, production-ready chat solution that works reliably whether users are online or offline, making StudyPair a truly connected learning platform.
+The persistent messaging system provides a complete, production-ready chat solution that works reliably whether users are online or offline, making KawanStudy a truly connected learning platform.